justakaash/PRODIGY_DS_05/README.md

 # PRODIGY_DS_05
-My FIFth Project as a Data Science Intern at Prodigy Infotech.
+My Fifth Project as a Data Science Intern at Prodigy Infotech.

 I was assigned to analyze traffic accident data to identify patterns related to road conditions, weather, and time of day and Visualize